 Article 1.14 Code of conduct on sexual harassment, aggression and violence

 Each employer adopts a code of conduct to prevent and control sexual harassment, aggression and violence in the workplace.
 The code of conduct also provides for a complaints procedure.

-Article 1.15 Telecommuting
+Article 1.15 Time- and location-independent work